AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 Deliverability allows to measure the success of your campaigns reaching your recipients' inbox without bouncing, or being marked as spam.

-More precisely, email deliverability refers to the set of characteristics that determine a message's ability to reach its destination, via a personal e-mail address, within a short time, and with the expected quality in terms of content and format.
-These characteristics fall into four main categories: data quality, message and content, sending infrastructure, and reputation.
-Together, they form the foundation of a successful email deliverability program.
+More precisely, email deliverability refers to the set of characteristics that determine a message's ability to reach its destination, via a personal e-mail address, within a short time, and with the expected quality in terms of content and format. <!--These characteristics fall into four main categories: data quality, message and content, sending infrastructure, and reputation.
+Together, they form the foundation of a successful email deliverability program.-->

 For a deeper dive on what deliverability is and to learn more on key deliverability terms, concepts, and approaches, see the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html).